namore/rpg_stuff/savage_progression_astral_deva.md

 Astral Deva Savage Progression
 ==============================

-Savage Species already has a Savage Progression for the Astral Deva.
+Savage Species already has a savage progression for the Astral Deva.
 This progression, however, is not up to date with the revised third edition (3.5).
-Further, it contains some oddities (such as large size).
+Further, it contains some oddities (such as large size), which were not even part of 3.0.

 This is an update.
 Everything works as written in Savage Species, except as noted here.
+If you follow this savage progression class all the way to 20, you are exactly an Astral Deva as described in the Monster Manual I (including the errata).

 Quick Changes
 -------------

  - Astral Devas do *not* become large at any point
  - Astral Devas are *not* immune to electricity
- - Astral Devas gain dexterity bonuses, see table below above
+ - Astral Devas gain dexterity bonuses, see table below
- - Astral Devas gain different spell like abilities, see list below
+ - Astral Devas gain different spell-like abilities, see list below
- - Astral Devas loose the polymorph spell, but gain Change Shape (Su) at Level 6
+ - Astral Devas loose the Polymorph spell, but gain Change Shape (Su) at Level 6
  - Damage Reduction is 5/Evil or 10/Evil instead of 5/+1 or 10/+1